 Oriole Park is easily reached via public transportation.
 The Maryland Transit Administration provides light rail, bus, MARC train and subway service to Camden Yards on a daily basis.
 For the most up-to-date information, please contact the MTA at 866-RIDE-MTA or online at mtamaryland.com.

-The Orioles produce several publications available for purchase.
+The Orioles produce two publications available for purchase.

-Orioles Yearbook: The Orioles Yearbook contains full-color photos and biographical information on every Orioles major and minor league player.
-It is available for $10 at the ballpark at any program or novelty stand or by visiting orioles.com.
+Orioles Yearbook: The Orioles Yearbook contains full-color photos and biographical information on Orioles major and minor league players.
+It is available for $10 at the ballpark at any program or novelty stand or by visiting orioles.com/publications.

-The Orioles can be heard in Baltimore on our flagship station, CBS RADIO's 105.7 The Fan (WJZ-FM).
-The Orioles Radio Network is comprised of 40 stations around the region, including stations in Maryland, Washington, D.C., Pennsylvania, Virginia, West Virginia, Delaware, and North Carolina.
+The Orioles can be heard in Baltimore on our flagship station 105.7 The Fan (WJZ-FM).
+The Orioles Radio Network is comprised of more than 40 stations around the region, including stations in Maryland, Washington, D.C., Pennsylvania, Virginia, West Virginia, Delaware, and North Carolina.
+For a complete list of affiliates, visit orioles.com/radio.

 In the event that a game is officially postponed due to rain, tickets for that game will be considered rain checks.
 Rainout policies vary based on the situation.
 A policy will be announced after the game is officially postponed.
 Any game suspended after five innings (or 4 ½ innings if the Orioles are ahead) is considered a complete game.
 Suspended game tickets cannot be exchanged.
 Complimentary ($0.00 value) tickets are not exchangeable.